zzxwill/oss/intl.en-US/Tools/OSS tools.md

 **Note:** Osscmd will be replaced by ossutil in the future.
 Except for scenarios where bucket management functions that ossutil does not support are required, we recommend that you use [ossutil](reseller.en-US/Tools/ossutil/Quick Start.md#).

 |
-|[ossfs](reseller.en-US/Tools/ossfs/Quick installation.md#)|Ossfs is a tool used to mount a bucket to the local file system.Using ossfs, you can mount OSS buckets to the local file system of Linux.
+|[ossfs](reseller.en-US/Tools/ossfs/Quick installation.md#)|ossfs is a tool used to mount a bucket to the local file system.Using ossfs, you can mount OSS buckets to the local file system of Linux.
 After a bucket is mounted, you can access or share the objects in the bucket by performing operations in the local file system.

 -   Supports most functions of the POSIX file system, including file reading/writing, directories, link operations, permissions, UID/GID, and extended attributes.
 -   Supports uploading large files using the multipart upload function.
 -   Supports MD5 verification to ensure data integrity.

+Limits:-   Buckets of the Archive storage class cannot be mounted.
-Limits:-   If you edit an uploaded file, the file is uploaded again.
+-   If you edit an uploaded file, the file is uploaded again.
 -   The performance of metadata-related operations, such as `list directory`, is poor because these operations must access the OSS server remotely.
 -   An error may occur when you rename an object or a folder.
 Operation failures may cause inconsistent data.
 -   Ossfs does not apply to scenarios where read and write operations are highly concurrent.